Back to Linux

 Note: I knew that an Intel CPU with built-in GPU was the safest option in terms of driver support, but I really wanted a Ryzen CPU and a reasonably powerful discreet GPU.

 I have to say that this 1,600 EUR desktop completely blew out of the water my way more expensive MacBook Pro.
-Of course, desktops always offered better value/performance than most laptops, but in recent years we’ve all became completely obsessed with laptop/tablets.
+Of course, desktops always offered better value/performance than most laptops, but in recent years we’ve all become completely obsessed with laptop/tablets.
 While portability is definitely a problem with desktops, they also have some cool advantages like:

 - They don’t overheat